 - Line a 9 inch square pan with parchment paper and set aside.

 - In a food processor, add the almonds and cashews and pulse until chopped up.

 - Add in the egg white powder, dates, and cacao powder.
 Process until combined.

 - Add in water a tablespoon at a time and process until mixture blends together like cookie dough.
 It should be moist enough to stick together, but not too wet where it's overly sticky.
 This may take a minute to fully come together, just keep processing until it does.

 - Press evenly into prepared pan, sprinkle with large grain salt and refrigerate.

-- Cut into 9 squares.
+- Cut into 12 bars.
 Keep refrigerated for best texture.
 They can be at room temperature, but will soften.